awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 ## Setting up management account permissions for multi\-Region and multi\-account automation<a name="systems-manager-automation-multiple-accounts-and-regions-permissions"></a>

 Use the following procedure to create the required IAM roles for Systems Manager Automation multi\-Region and multi\-account automation by using AWS CloudFormation\.
 This procedure describes how to create the **AWS\-SystemsManager\-AutomationExecutionRole** role\.
 You must create this role in *every* account that you want to target to run multi\-Region and multi\-account automations\.
+We recommend using AWS CloudFormation StackSets to create the **AWS\-SystemsManager\-AutomationExecutionRole** role in the accounts you want to target to run multi\-Region and multi\-account automations\.

 This procedure also describes how to create the **AWS\-SystemsManager\-AutomationAdministrationRole** role\.
 You only need to create this role in the Automation management account\.